JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 The last question of will the pulse testing change the power curve, the answer is No. The only difference is the drop off is slower that a steady state load.
 That's not a real surprise.

 In Summary, all the batteries tested to date, should last well over a year in my sensors, even updating once a minute.
-With the normal update setting of once every 5 minutes, I would not be surprised if it was working for two years or more.
+With the normal update setting of once every 5 minutes, I would expect devices to be operating just fine for two years or more.

 ## Disclaimer
 I have not received any funds, support, or direction of any kind from the different vendors.
 Testing was done for my own benefit at my cost to help my customers.

-My testing will continue until I am satisfied that cheaper is a good answer, or I identify a really good battery at a good price.
+I will repeat testing the batteries for consistancy of the products and My testing will continue with repeat testing the batteries for consistancy of the products and until I am satisfied that cheaper is a good answer, or I identify a really good battery at a good price.
 ***
 ## Full Test Report
 ### Testing Process
-As described above, the test conditions would need to be a pulse of load, then a long rest and pulse again.
+As described above, the test conditions would create a pulse load, then a long rest and pulse again.
-To do that I built a test rig to hold and test 4 CR2032 batteries.
+To do that I built a [test rig](/images/BatteryTestSet.gif) to hold and test 4 CR2032 batteries.
 I used a 16 bit A/D converter to read the voltage and connected it all up to a Raspberry Pi.
 The software would pulse a load on each battery one at a time for a few minutes then read the voltage.
 Almost immediately we learned logging data every few minutes was a waste of effort because the change was very slow, so logging was changed to every 6 minutes, still too often, but for now it works.
 The test cycle will emulate a brief transmission with an led load of 11 ma, for each battery, one at a time for .25 seconds.
 There will be 4 batteries tested so each battery will be on .25 seconds and off for .75 seconds.